 In the case of his entire coverage of the bombing, the conclusion that must be reached is that this was a false flag that was meant to be blamed on patriots and gun owners.

-Instead of accepting the very likely reality that someone who is deeply interested in the protocols of the elders of Zion would also find his broadcast appealing, mostly because they're almost identical in theme, Alex has to deflect.
+Instead of accepting the very likely reality that someone who is deeply interested in the protocols of the Elders of Zion would also find his broadcast appealing, mostly because they're almost identical in theme, Alex has to deflect.

-So it must be the case that the claim that he's a fan is coming from the globalists who see this as their best chance to blame the Patriots for the bombing in some way after all.
+It cannot be possible that this guy was a fan, so it must be the case that the claim that he's a fan is coming from the globalists who see this as their best chance to blame the Patriots for the bombing in some way after all.

-I think what he's saying is hard to deal with is, like, he's got his narrative, and there's just too much information coming out that he has to incorporate.
+I think what he's saying is hard to deal with is like he's got his narrative and there's just too much information coming out that he has to incorporate.

-Chambliss, a law enforcement agency, may have had info about bombing, Boston bombing in advance.
+Chambliss, a law enforcement agency, may have had info about bombing.

-Georgia Senator Saxby Chambliss told Channel 2 Action News last night, So Alex is completely twisting the comments that Saxby Chambliss made about the law enforcement agency having advanced warning about the bombing.
+So Alex is completely twisting the comments that Saxby Chambliss made about the law enforcement agency having advance warning about the bombing.

 The way Alex reads this story throughout the show, it's meant to imply that the law enforcement agency in question had specific foreknowledge about the bombing and didn't do anything to stop it, which is absolutely not what Chambliss was alleging, nor is there any evidence of this conclusion that's been produced.